10 January 2020

 Not to be confused with Baby Botox is another trend- preventative (or preventive) Botox.
 Yup, this trend of preventing the onset of wrinkles is one for the millenials and Insta-gen.

-If you have always assumed that botulinum was for the ‘older’ crowd to erase the wrinkles on their forehead/glabella/ crows feet; get ready for a paradigm shift- just like the way Rejuran Healer and Vampire facials/ Platelet Rich Plasma treatments (PRP) are shaking up anti-aging game by repairing the skin and face before damage sets in or becomes apparent.
+If you have always assumed that botulinum was for the ‘older’ crowd to erase the wrinkles on their forehead/glabella/ crows feet; get ready for a paradigm shift called Prejuvenation.
+Just like the way Rejuran Healer and Vampire facials/ Platelet Rich Plasma treatments (PRP) are shaking up anti-aging game by repairing the skin and face before damage sets in or becomes apparent.
 Prejuvenation is a cross between prevention and rejuvenation and is no longer limited to millenials seeking treatments before visible signs of aging appear.
 The concept is to keep skin healthy and ahead of aging so that you will not require as much work later in life.
 Prejuvenation or Preventative Botox also ties in with Baby Botox as the doses of Botulinum toxin required are much lesser.

 To learn more about these revolutionary anti-aging treatments, please read my blog posts Rejuran Healer: What You Should Know Before Getting It and Vampire Facials and Platelet Rich Plasma.